Make some Easy Halloween salt dough ornaments. We love how they’ve turned out!

 My kids are crazy about Halloween.
 They love Halloween crafting almost as much as Christmas crafting so this year I decided to create some salt dough ornaments with them.
 If you’ve never worked with salt dough before it’s just like play dough which you can bake to harden and it’s simple enough for kids to make by themselves.
 They will love mixing it up, rolling it and cutting little cookie cutter shapes from the dough.
 Best of all it’s made from ingredients commonly found in most homes so you shouldn’t need to rush out and buy anything (except maybe cookie cutters if you don’t already have them).
-In this post we’ll share our recipe and a simple tutorial to make these spooky decorative ornaments.
+In this post we’ll share our recipe and a simple tutorial to make these spooky Halloween salt dough ornaments.

 You Will Need:

 • 2 cups plain flour